-Russia launches first drone strike on Kyiv in 12 days
+Russia launches the first drone strike on Kyiv in 12 days and all are shot down

 The child was wounded when the Russian army shelled the village of Mylove on the banks of the Dnieper River in the Beryslav district, Tolokonnikov said.

-“The child was hospitalized,. there is no threat to his life,” Tolokonnikov added,” he said on state TV.
+“The child was hospitalized, there is no threat to his life,” Tolokonnikov added,” he said on state TV.

-Shelling of the Kherson province continued Sunday morning, wounding four people in the regional capital, also called Kherson.
+Shelling of Kherson province continued Sunday morning, wounding four people in the regional capital, also called Kherson.
 The regional prosecutor’s office said that a residential area of the city was targeted by Russian troops operating in the Russia-occupied part of the Kherson province. “

 “At least four citizens were wounded, two of them due to a targeted strike on a high-rise building,” the office wrote on Telegram.